veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 The **Shared with me** tab shows the data sets that were shared with you.
 You cannot modify the original data sets that were shared with you.
 However, you can copy those data sets and modify the copies.

-For each data set, in the top right corner, you can select the following action icons.
+When you open a data set, in the top right corner, you can select the following action icons.
 1. Data set info: See data set name and its description.
 2. Edit table properties: Disable or enable column picker and select what data columns to show.
 3. Filter: Apply and clear the filters available for the data set.